markrin/k8s-echoserver/README.md

-note*: eu-central-1 region is used. substitute any if needed. neme "pyecho" can be changed to any using terraform input variables
+note*: eu-central-1 region is used. substitute any if needed. neme "pyecho" can be changed to any using terraform input variables note**: assumed you have docker, kubectl, helm, aws cli installed and configured

+Preparation:
+clone the repository and cd to it's root.
+You can also open the code in IDE.

 ## Docker image